These “normal” behaviors are foreign, uncomfortable, and often downright baffling to HSPs.

 So when I look at people who seem relaxed 24/7, I end up asking myself “How?!”

 People who are not sensitive to their surroundings and the earth — like my HSP self is — irritate me, especially during a time when we need to be aware of our environmental actions more than ever.

-So watching people, including those in the public eye (like certain politicians), casually toss their cigarette butts or plastic bottles onto the sidewalk or dismiss climate change really gets to me.
+So watching people casually toss their cigarette butts or plastic bottles onto the sidewalk or dismiss climate change really gets to me.